 Keeping the code in a releasable state is the hallmark of agile development.

-We find small, frequent releases easiest to manage for our SaaS properties.
+We find small, frequent software releases easiest to manage for our SaaS properties.
 For downloadable products, close collaboration between development, operations, and build engineering teams goes a long way.
-These groups should work together to automate releases, and proactively adapt the automation to upcoming changes to the products.
+These groups should work together to automate software releases and proactively adapt the automation to upcoming changes to the products.
 Many of Atlassian's teams automatically deploy each successful build of main to a test environment.
-When it's time to promote a release to staging, or release it out to customers, these teams can trigger the deploy automation with the push of a button.
+When it's time to promote a software release to staging, or release it out to customers, these teams can trigger the deploy automation with the push of a button.

-As software developers, release should be the highlight of our innovation cycle.
+As software developers, a software release should be the highlight of our innovation cycle.
 We get to see customers interact with the code we've written and provide feedback.
 Yay!
 Making releases a natural part of your workday makes it easier to get code out to production and enjoy the satisfaction of saying: "That's my code!"